 The best part is, pins link directly to your website.
 The opportunity for traffic is huge.

 Secondly, Pinterest users are shoppers.
 They use the platform to save resources they love and products they want to buy.
 They actually like discovering new brands and businesses.
 In fact, 87% of pinners have purchased a product because of Pinterest.

 As with any social media platform, Pinterest can be a moving target.
 Keeping up with all the changes can be difficult.
 Here are seven ways to create a Pinterest marketing strategy for 2019 and beyond:

 Boards are catalogs of pins based on themes and interests.
-They give pinners a way to organize content they find so they can refer back to it later and share it with followers.
+They give pinners a way to organize the content they find so they can refer back to it later and share it with followers.
 If you cannot wait to increase your followers naturally, buying Pinterest followers is the thing for you.

 Before you start pinning, create at least 10 personal boards relevant to your niche.

 Ideally, you’ll have multiple boards for a given topic.
 For instance, if your niche is travel, you’d want a “broad” Travel board as well as more “specific” boards, eg. Travel on a Budget, Best Places to Visit in Europe, Travel Gear, Destination Vacations, and so on.